doubledutch/firebase-connector/README.md

   DoubleDutch extension backend is complete.
 Must be called after `initializeAppWithSimpleBackend()`, and must resolve before calling any of the following functions.
+- signinAdmin(): Similar to `signin()` but should be called instead, when building an admin page for a DoubleDutch extension.

 ### Database